About weaning off breastfeeding

 - Drop one breastfeed at a time, and wait a few days before you drop the next one.
 This will also be easier on your breasts, which might get engorged if you stop too suddenly.

-- Consider dropping daytime breastfeeds first, then gradually drop any bedtime or night-time feeds – these are the ones your child probably feels most needy about.
+- Consider dropping daytime breastfeeds first, then gradually drop any bedtime or night-time feeds – these are probably the ones that give your child the most comfort.

 - Introduce a few limits, like not breastfeeding when you’re out, or feeding only after lunch during the day.

-- Introduce lots of activities and outings into your daily routine so your child is too busy and distracted to think about breastfeeding.
+- Introduce activities and outings into your daily routine so your child is too busy and distracted to think about breastfeeding.

 - Try the ‘out of sight, out of mind’ principle.
-This involves leaving your child with someone she’s comfortable with at times when she’d normally have a breastfeed, because she’ll be less likely to miss it if you’re not around.
+This involves leaving your child with someone they’re comfortable with at times when they’d normally have a breastfeed.
+Your child will be less likely to miss breastfeeding if you’re not around.

 - Avoid dressing and undressing while your child is around, and wear clothes that make it hard for your child to get to your breasts – for example, dresses rather than separates.

-- If your child wakes in the night for a breastfeed, try to let your partner or someone else settle him with a cup of milk or water.
+- If your child wakes in the night for a breastfeed, try to let your partner or someone else settle your child with a cuddle or a cup of water.

 Weaning off morning and night feeds

-Your child’s last remaining breastfeeds might be at bedtime and when she wakes in the morning.
+Your child’s last remaining breastfeeds might be at bedtime and first thing in the morning.

-To drop the morning feed, try to be up and dressed before your child wakes, then offer him a cup of milk and breakfast.
+To drop the morning feed, try to be up and dressed before your child wakes, then offer your child breakfast.

 To drop the bedtime feed, a change of routine can help break the old routine.
 You could try a sleepover with grandparents, or your partner could read stories to your child instead of a breastfeed.